 Taste: Toffee, Vanilla, Salted Caramel, Bitter Oak, Apple, Pepper, Subtle Smoke, hint of Maltiness on the finish.

-Value for Money: A fine malt with a decent age statement, bottled at 46% for under £40 is great value by any standard.
+Thoughts: A fine malt with a decent age statement, bottled at 46% for under £40 is great value by any standard.
+This one is a bit of an all-rounder with a bit of smoke, but not enough to put people off.

 Click here for more on Loch Lomond.